Waukesha County Medical Examiner's Office: Reportable Deaths

 - Poisonings, whether homicidal, suicidal, or accidental

-- Cases when the physician caring for the decedent refuses to sign the death certificate
+- When the physician caring for the decedent refuses to sign the death certificate

-- Cases when a physician is not available to certify the death in the required timeframe (Requirement is within 6 days of death pronouncement)
+- When a physician is not available to certify the death in the required timeframe (requirement is within 6 days of pronouncement)

-- Unidentified remains or bones discovered outside of a designated burial place
+- Discovery of unidentified human remains or bones found outside a designated burial site

 If you need to report a death, contact us: